altocodenl/tagaway/readme.md

 - Pics
    - Fix scroll height when having many tags.
    - When seeing, if list of pictures changes on background update, update the index correctly so that you don't lose the picture. same with rotating.
+   - Mobile: mousedown for opening picture.
+   - Download.

-   - Fix moving pic grid when going from/to selecting/unselecting
+   - Fix moving pic grid when going from/to selecting/unselecting.
+   - Add button for adding new tag, as alternate path to pressing "enter".
    - When clicking on no man's land, unselect?
-Discuss with Ruben.
+Discuss

 - Upload
    - Don't redraw box of new uploads when other uploads are updated
    - mobile: show upload box as folders only, since there's no dropdown or perhaps no folders